-Several benchmark mortgage rates floated higher in the Detroit area this week.
+Multiple closely-watched mortgage rates receded in the Detroit area this week.

-The average rate on the benchmark 30-year fixed-rate mortgage rate for the Detroit area moved upward to 4.33 percent, according to Bankrate's national survey of large lenders.
-While it sat below the national average rate of 4.35 percent, the local rate was up 7 basis points from last week.
+According to Bankrate's national survey of large lenders, the average rate on the benchmark 30-year fixed-rate mortgage rate for the Detroit area slid to 4.25 percent.
+The local rate was lower than the national average rate of 4.29 percent, and was down a substantial 17 basis points from last week.
 A basis point is one-hundredth of 1 percentage point.

-The mortgages in this week's survey had an average of 0.12 discount and origination points.
+In this week's survey, the mortgages had an average of 0.10 discount and origination points.

-The rate for 30-year jumbo mortgages also ticked up this week, trending up a whopping 15 basis points to 4.28 percent.
+The average rate for 30-year jumbo mortgages fell this week, down 41 basis points to 4.09 percent.
 Jumbo mortgages are used for loan amounts above limits set by the Federal Housing Finance Agency; for the Detroit area, that limit is $424,100.

-The benchmark 5/1 adjustable-rate mortgage rate rose to 3.42 percent this week, a rise of 7 basis points.
-5/1 adjustable-rate mortgages allow property owners to pay a fixed rate for the first 5 years, and the rate adjusts once per year every year after.
-They are the most common type of variable-rate mortgage.
+The benchmark 5/1 adjustable-rate mortgage rate dropped to 3.29 percent this week, a drop of a striking 20 basis points.
+5/1 adjustable-rate mortgages allow homeowners to pay a fixed rate for the first 5 years, and the rate adjusts once per year every year after.
+They are the most common variety of variable-rate mortgage.

 Weekly mortgage survey